connervieira/Assassin/README.md

 When connected to the internet, Assassin can fetch weather information, and display alerts when customizable criteria are met.

+### Attention Monitoring

+Assassin can monitor the time spend actively driving, and optionally display an alert when a threshold has been broken, and prompt the driver to take a break.

 ## Features